Paygate/PayBatch_PayHost_WHMCS/README.md

 # PayBatch_PayHost_WHMCS
 ## PayGate PayBatch (with PayHost tokenization) plugin v1.0.6 for WHMCS v7.7.0

 This is the PayGate PayBatch (with PayHost tokenization) for WHMCS.
-Please feel free to contact the PayGate support team at support@paygate.co.za should you require any assistance.
+Please feel free to contact the PayGate support team at supportsa@dpogroup.com should you require any assistance.

 This module is in the first release; we suggest thorough testing with your use case before proceeding to a live environment.